josevazf/42-Born2BeRoot/README.md

 `sudo apt install openssh-server` - installs the openssh-server package

-`sudo service ssh status` or `sudo systemctl status ssh` - view SSH status
+`sudo service ssh status` or `sudo systemctl status ssh` - view *SSH* status

-`sudo vim /etc/ssh/sshd_config` - opens the SSH config file:
+`sudo vim /etc/ssh/sshd_config` - opens the *SSH* config file:

    - Change `Port 22` to `Port 4242`

    - Change `PermitRootLogin prohibit-password` to `PermitRootLogin no`

-`sudo systemctl restart ssh` - restart ssh service
+`sudo systemctl restart ssh` - restart *SSH* service

+Uncomplicated Firewall (*UFW*) is a program for managing a netfilter firewall designed to be easy to use.
+It uses a command-line interface consisting of a small number of simple commands, and uses iptables for configuration.

-`sudo apt install ufw` - install “Uncomplicated Firewall”
+`sudo apt install ufw` - install firewall

 `sudo ufw status` - check status of firewall

 `sudo ufw enable` - enable firewall

-// Some helpful commands to configure UFW ports:
+// Some helpful commands to configure *UFW* ports:

 `sudo ufw allow <port>` - add a new rule to allow port